 In answer to question 1.
 Yes, you can meditate once per day.
 I recommend twice per day because this is best if you would like to make swift progress and experience positive results as quickly as possible.
 You will still make good progress with one session of 20 minutes per day, so long as you are regular with your practice.

 Meditating twice each day - morning and night, will really help to transform your experience of life in positive and permanent ways.
 You’ll start each morning with a more peaceful outlook, and you’ll wind down in the evening with a meditation that purges your body and mind of any stress that you may have collected during the day.
 Your evening meditation will help you to sleep more deeply and you’ll wake the next morning feeling rested, at which time you are ready to begin your morning meditation again.
-This ongoing cycle of meditation will constantly cleanse your mind and body of stress and negativity, and it will keep you feeling far more rested, peaceful and healthy than you’ve ever known.

 In answer to question 2.
 You are free to try this if you wish, but 40 minutes is usually too much for beginners.
 As a beginner, you will probably find that after 20 minutes your meditation will not become much deeper, so there’s not too much point in pushing on.
 You may also find that you feel so relaxed after the first 20 minutes that you are ready to drift off to sleep.
 If this happens, then the second half of your meditation will probably be more of a drowsy daydream than a true meditation.